rust-lang/blog.rust-lang.org/posts/2024-04-10-updates-to-rusts-wasi-targets.md

 In anticipation of both an eventual WASI 1.0 target, and to preserve consistency between target names, we'll begin rolling out a name change to the existing WASI 0.1 target.
 Starting in Rust 1.78 (May 2nd, 2024) a new `wasm32-wasip1` target will become available.
-Starting Rust 1.81 we will begin warning existing users of `wasm32-wasi` to migrate to `wasm32-wasip1`.
+Starting Rust 1.81 (September 5th, 2024) we will begin warning existing users of `wasm32-wasi` to migrate to `wasm32-wasip1`.
 And finally in Rust 1.84 (January 9th, 2025) the `wasm32-wasi` target will no longer be shipped on the stable release channel.
 This will provide an 8 month transition period for projects to switch to the new target name when they update their Rust toolchains.

 The name `wasip1` can be read as either "WASI (zero) point one" or "WASI preview one".
 The official specification uses the "preview" moniker, however in most